twitchtv/twirp/docs/spec_v6.md

 Issue: https://github.com/twitchtv/twirp/issues/70

-Streams require assumptions about how connection state is managed, they are complex and not required by the majority of Twirp users.
-Because of that, Twirp decided to keep streams out of the API.
-Websockets or gRPC are better alternatives for that.
+Handle streams out of the box.
+Not implemented because streams require assumptions about how the connection state is managed, they are complex and not required by the majority of Twirp users.
+Websockets or gRPC may be good alternatives.

 ### Removed /twirp prefix from HTTP routes

 Issue: https://github.com/twitchtv/twirp/issues/55

-Twirp routes were going to change remove the mandatory `/twirp` prefix.
-The prefix was clearly not a good idea, but too much time has passed since Twirp was released and now there are too many services that depend on this prefix.
+Twirp routes have a `/twirp` prefix that is inconvenient in some cases.
+There was a proposal to allow different route prefixes, but too much time has passed since the proposal, and too many services depend on this prefix.
 Instead of updating how Twirp works, the proposed solution is to manage it from middleware.